TiarkRompf/cs502/index.md

 > - Songlin Jia, <jia137@purdue.edu>
 >
 > Office hours will be held on Tuesday, 5-6pm, at HAAS 143.
+>
+> Midterm will be held on Thu Oct 5th.

 # About the Course <a id="about"></a>